Clayworks Conditions of Sale

 9. Price and Payment

-9.1 The price of the Products will be the price stated in the Written Confirmation as part of the invoice.
+9.1 The price of the Products will be the price stated in the Written Confirmation and confirmed in the invoice.

 9.2 The price of the Products:

-9.3 The Seller shall invoice the buyer 100% of the value of the order for confirmed orders.
+9.3 The Seller shall invoice the Buyer 100% of the total price of the Products for Orders which are confirmed in a Written Confirmation, together with any expenses arising in accordance with clause 9.2.
 Payment shall be made to the bank account nominated in writing by the Seller in pounds sterling.
 Time for payment is of the essence to ensure timeous production.
-Product will not be manufactured until payment is cleared by our bank.
+The Products shall not be manufactured until payment is cleared by the Seller’s bank.